Leon Russell: 1990s - 2000s - recording and touring

-In 2000, Russell and Q Records released Live at Gilley's, a performance from September 17, 1981 at Gilley's Club.
+In 2000, Russell and Q Records released Live at Gilley's, a performance from September 17, 1981, at Gilley's Club.
 Also in 2000, Leon Russell Records released the rock album Crazy Love on CD.
 In 2001, Russell teamed up with multi-instrumentalist Matt Harris to make the latter's album Slightly Elliptical Orbit.
-They wrote 10 songs for the 12 track album, and Russell sang on the This Train track.
+They wrote 10 songs for the 12-track album, and Russell sang on the "This Train" track.
 The album was released in 2002 on Leon Russell Records.

 Signature Songs was released in 2001 on Leon Russell Records.
-It comprises Russell playing his top songs from his career.
+It has Russell playing his top songs from his career.
 It was re-released in 2007 by MRI Associated Labels.
 Russell returned as Hank Wilson, but this time with a twist of bluegrass, in Rhythm & Bluegrass: Hank Wilson, Vol. 4, released in 2001 on Leon Russell Records.
 The songs are with New Grass Revival from the 1980s.
 Russell and the others who played on the "Foggy Mountain Breakdown" track each won Grammy Awards for Best Country Instrumental Performance at the 2001 Grammy Awards, which were presented on February 27, 2002.
 Moonlight & Love Songs, an album Russell made with the Nashville Symphony, was released on Leon Russell Records in 2002.